adopted girl

 Some Babies Are Adopted

-A darling adoption book with an emphasis on the love of a birth mother who makes the choice to find a family for her baby.
-She searches and prays for the best parents to adopt her baby and raise the newborn in a warm, loving home.
-A short, sweet, simple adoption story for preschool children.
+A darling story with an emphasis on the love of a birth mother who makes the choice to find a family for her baby.
+She searches and prays for the best parents to raise her baby in a warm, loving home.
+A short, sweet, simple story for preschool children.

 My Family is Forever